 As you see, creating SharePoint alerts for groups isn’t exactly convenient, and adding tens or hundreds of recipients by hand would be a really long and tedious.
 But there is a workaround for those specific cases, as well.

 One example of such a workaround is to get yourself a list of all of the emails in a specific group and just copy and paste it, it can be done via SharePoint group settings (Site Settings > People and Groups > your SharePoint group > “Select All” button > “Actions” > Email Users).

 After you got the prompt to open Outlook or Exchange to create a new email, you’ll see all of the emails belonging to your SharePoint group in the “To” field of Outlook/Exchange.
 The last step is to simply copy everything from that field and into the “Send Alerts to” SharePoint field.
 This workaround for SharePoint alerts for groups is easier to set up in comparison to the second one but still requires you to have the necessary rights to perform those actions.

-There’s also another option for that same purpose, and that is to reroute all of the alerts from your own email to other recipients, it can be done by entering your own email in the “Send Alerts to” field of a SharePoint alert settings tab.
+There’s also another option for creating SharePoint alerts for groups, and that is to reroute all of the alerts from your own email to other recipients, it can be done by entering your own email in the “Send Alerts to” field of a SharePoint alert settings tab.
 Next, you’ll have to create a forwarding rule for every recipient that you need.

 The exact process differs depending on the program in question, but if everything was done right, all of your email alerts from SharePoint would be rerouted to everyone you need to send them to.
 That’s one more way of creating SharePoint alerts for groups (although it’s still only a workaround).